How to Cut Granite Countertops

 Step 1 - Prepare the Granite

 When cutting granite, you need to know that more dust is generated during dry cutting.
 You should wear a mask to avoid breathing in too much dust, which can cause respiratory irritation.
-Using a hand-held radial saw with a vacuum attachment and a diamond cutting blade will reduce the amount of mess you have to clean up later.
-Laying a drop cloth down under the work area can make clean-up even more efficient.
+To keep granite particles out of your eyes, wear safety glasses as well.
+Use a hand-held radial saw with a vacuum attachment and a diamond cutting blade to reduce the amount of mess you have to clean up later.
+Lay a drop cloth down under the work area to make clean-up even more efficient.

 Step 2 - Measure Carefully

 Because of granite’s cost, measurements must be accurate.
 Mistakes can be expensive and discourage you from further work with granite.
 Make sure to include spaces for appliances as these are often flush with countertops.